 Loans are financial aid and a debt that must be repaid with interest at a future date.
-You must be attending at least half-time (six credits) per aid period.
-The aid periods include Fall, Spring (consists of Winter Mini & Spring), and Summer (consists of May Mini, Summer I, and Summer II).
+Students must be enrolled in at least six credit hours per aid period.
+The aid periods include Fall, Spring (includes Winter Minimester), and Summer (includes May Minimester, Summer I, and Summer II).

 The Direct Subsidized Loan is a need-based loan.
 You will not be charged any interest prior to repayment or during any authorized period of deferment.
 The student must demonstrate financial need as determined by the Free Application for Federal Student Aid (FAFSA) and must not have exceeded his or her annual or lifetime aggregate loan limits.
 Students are qualified through the standard FAFSA application process.